Workout After Eating: How Long to Wait by Meal and Intensity

 If dinner is big, eat at 5:00.
 Or split it: small plate at 5:00, second small plate at 8:30.
 If you must eat at 6:00, keep it light and low fat, then pick a lower-intensity class.

-Long ride on Saturday
+Long Ride on Saturday

 If you want more formal reading without my jokes, skim a couple of mainstream sources and come back to your notes.
 Start with a basic overview like the nutrition guides I keep linked on my site for big-picture context.